henderjon/chevron.filters/README.md

 # chevron.filters

-Chevron aims to be a 'simple set of useful tools'.
-This means that it exists as a humble collection of code I've written and found quite useful.

-Chevron.filters is a system to write, instantiate, and/or mix-in functions for filtering either scalar values or arrays of values.
+Filters is a system to write, instantiate, and/or mix-in functions for filtering either scalar values or arrays of values.
 The two provided are meant to be common, but the system itself is meant to be quite extensible.